-If you were severely harmed in an accident because of another person’s reckless actions, you may have a right to obtain money for your injuries and the damages you sustained.
+If you were severely harmed in an accident because of another person’s reckless actions, you might have a right to obtain money for your injuries and the damages you sustained.
 Usually, most injury lawsuits or claims develop from incidents that involve an accidental injury.
-A victim is harmed by another individual’s actions or omissions.
+A victim is harmed by another person's actions or omissions.
 Examples include a car crash, a defective product accident, or a slip and fall incident, just to name a few.

 - The wrongdoer breached this legal duty